UPDATE AS OF 4/2/2020: The April 1st webinar can be accessed HERE.

 The City of Orlando is proud to invest in efforts that solve community problems by granting funds to meet the needs of a growing central Florida population.
 As part of that commitment, the annual Community Investment Program application period will be open February 1 – March 29, 2019.
 The Scope of Service categories, listed below, are recognized by the City as priorities for Community Investment Program.

 The City of Orlando will award approximately $2,400,000 in Community Investment Program grant funds to non-profit organizations in FY 2020-2021 (Grant Term: January 1, 2021 – December 31, 2021).
 Priority is given to nonprofit organizations whose mission and programs provide services in one of the following focus areas:

 *The service examples shown under each category are only examples and are not exclusive or limiting.

-Support for areas in the system that cannot be addressed with federal or state funding; resource, referral and information.
+Support for areas in the system that cannot be addressed with federal or state funding.
 Eligible applicants must utilize the Homeless Management Information System (HMIS) and Coordinated Entry processes.
 Priority will be given to applicants who utilize the Housing First model with residents living within the Orlando city limits.

 Support for services that are designed to foster independence and/or equip families living in the Orlando city limits who are at risk of not meeting basic human needs with the skills to live healthy, productive, contributing lives.

 Service examples: Child care, job training and placement programs for adults, programs that address literacy or technical challenges or build professional competencies for adults.

 Support for domestic violence services and prevention initiatives within the Orlando city limits.